 Health & Medical Sciences Academy - Bethel High

 The Health and Medical Sciences Career Academy is focused on building a foundation of

 medical in knowledge in students that can be used to help them pursue or further potential careers in the fields of medicine and health services.
 Students receive realistic experiences in a variety of different medical fields and careers to help them find the path that best suits their aptitudes and interests.
 Students are able to pursue their education in three stands related to the field of health and medical science:

 Strand 1: Medical Doctor, D.D.S, RN, LPN

 Strand 3: Allied Health (to include a variety of industry certification programs)

 Phoebus-Center for High Technology

 The Center for High Technology at Phoebus High School now has three areas of focus: 1) the Governor’s Academy for Innovation Technology, and Engineering (GAiTE); 2) Robotics and Automated Manufacturing Systems; and 3) High Tech Graphics.
 GAiTE is part of a regional effort and focuses on pre-engineering areas in mechanical and electrical engineering and engineering technology.
-Robotics and Automated Manufacturing focus on interactive electrical and mechanical systems, programming, and system integration.
-High Tech Graphics focus on design, print and screen technologies, laser engraving, embroidery, vinyl, programming, video recording and production, and multimedia processes.
+Robotics and Automated Manufacturing focuses on interactive electrical and mechanical systems, programming, and system integration.
+High Tech Graphics focuses on design, print and screen technologies, laser engraving, embroidery, vinyl, programming, video recording and production, and multimedia processes.
 Together, these areas of focus will meet immediate and future workforce needs while helping students develop long-term college and career pathways to high tech, high wage, high demand careers.